AlternativeFFFF/Alt-F4/_drafts/dyworld-history.md

 ### Release Date

 Currently work is hard underway to get the mod ready.
 Many small things still have to be done, but it will be ready soon.
 Since KatherineOfSky played a concept of [DyWorld-Dynamics](https://www.youtube.com/playlist?list=PL4o6UvJIdPNp1ca01l6rci52uIL6oWYWN) when it was just starting, she will have exclusivity to play it publicly before anybody else.
 I am currently aiming to get the finished mod to her on the 30th of July.
 This is still an estimate, but I think I can manage that.
-Once she has it, a public release will follow only 1-2 weeks later.
+Once she has it, a public release will follow shortly after.

 As for right now, I will leave you with the start of the story, and I hope to see you all playing DyWorld-Dynamics once it releases, and be sure to stay up to date over on [DyWorld Discord](https://discord.gg/yR5vBWy).
 I post regular updates on its development over there.